 By Invitation:

-The Chief Commissioner, and other directors / senior managers may be invited to attend when the Sub-Committee is discussing areas of risk or matters that are the responsibility of that Director / member of staff.
+The Chief Commissioner, and other directors / senior managers may be invited to attend when the Sub-Committee is discussing areas of risk, audit/review findings or matters that are the responsibility of that Director / member of staff.

 The Sub-Committee may also co-opt additional independent external members from outside the organisation to provide specialist skills, knowledge and experience.